 top of page

-Reviews of Paper & Ink, Flesh & Blood
+Praise for Paper & Ink, Flesh & Blood

 "Elegant and strange, magical in its metaphor, Paper & Ink, Flesh & Blood gives us an old-fashioned kind of heroine in Margaux, a woman who lives inside her lifeblood connection to books.
 As we case back over the events that shaped her life up to the present, we can't help but see our own literary loves reflected, and all the ways books have illuminated our brightest and our darkest time.
 This is a story full of its own electricity.
 It's wonderful."